How Long Does Nail Polish Last

 As said earlier in the article, nail polish has stable compounds.
 However, nail polish is like paint, if it is not being used or stirred, it can thicken up and separate.

-As it separates or thickens, the color changes or it smells bad.
+As it separates or thickens, the color changes or it can smell bad.
 If that is the case, then you can throw it in the trash.

 Applying a smooth and even coat will be more difficult as opposed to the application of a newer texture.